maestrohealth/angular-styleguide/README.md

 ### Controller Name Suffix
 ###### [Style [Y124](#style-y124)]

-  - Append the controller name with the suffix `Controller`.
+  - Append the controller name with the suffix `Controller` or `Ctrl`.

     *Why?*: The `Controller` suffix is more commonly used and is more explicitly descriptive.